bstevenson0326/RoomTempDisplay/README.md

 ## Credits

 Created by **hawqeye19**
-Special thanks to the RimWorld modding community and Harmony library.
+Special thanks to the RimWorld modding community and the Harmony team.

 ## License